cert-manager/signer-venafi/docs/demos/kubelet-signer/README.md

 2. TPP Policy folder linked to a Windows CA template with:
    1. Allowed usages: "signing", "key encipherment", "server auth", "client auth"
    2. Minimum key size: 256
+3. Export the CA certificate from TPP and place the PEM content into `<REPOSITORY>/ca.venafi.crt`